Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Notre Dame Cathedral – Saigon, Vietnam

-Our next stop was the infamous Rex Hotel, location of the daily press briefings during the Vietnam war known as the Five O’Clock Follies.
-The landmark hotel has been beautifully restored and we headed straight to the rooftop bar for a cold beer and a terrific view of the city.
+Our next stop is the infamous Rex Hotel, location of the daily press briefings during the Vietnam war known as the Five O’Clock Follies.
+The landmark hotel has been beautifully restored and we head straight to the rooftop bar for a cold beer and a terrific view of the city.

 Rex Hotel Saigon City Hall